wisog/99_test/readme.md

 Created with Python/Flask Stack.

 ### Installation:
-It's recommended to use a virtual environment
+It's recommended to use a virtual environment.

+use `pip3 install -r requirements.txt`  to install needed libraries

 ### Usage:
 It should be run with the command `python3 app.py`